Jiaxin-Wen/Deduplicate-Large-scale-Text-Dataset/README.md

 However, large-scale web-crawled dataset often contain a significant number of duplicate texts.

 Therefore, we aim to implement an efficient and easy-to-use system for deduplicating large-scale text dataset based on Python.
 Here are several highlights of this project:
-- [x] support efficient deduplicating based on MinHashLSH, which achieves a sub-linear query cost
+- [x] support efficient similarity search based on MinHashLSH, which achieves a sub-linear query cost
 - [ ] speedup the load/save of large files based on datasets
 - [ ] support multiprocessing